 During the 1888 Melbourne Cup Carnival Thomas Hales was named on 14 horses.
 He won with 11 of them.
 There has never been another jockey who could come close to matching that feat.

 Are you ready to watch and wager on the best jockeys in Australia?
 Sign up right now with one of our recommended online horse betting site and you could be betting the Australian races tonight from the comfort of your own home.
+See our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!

 Related to Australian horse racing: